swapnilsaurav/projects/README.md

 # project5: Analyze Employee resignation data and derive summary statistics + visuals
 Employee_Resignation_ProjectDataset.xlsx is the file for this analytics project

+# Numpy projects
+Practice Basic Numpy Projects
+File name for details: Numpy 108

+# projects for Pandas Data Cleaning and EDA: Analyze various projects
+Practice Data Cleaning and EDA - one of the most important part of a data scientist's work File name for details: Pandas Data Cleaning Projects.dcx